Thai Heritage & Best Islands

 ► Recommended Night Activity:

-Our well-chosen hotel boasts unbeatable sea views and offers a free shuttle bus to the most popular Chaweng Beach, where you can experience the exhilarating nightlife in theme bars and electronic music clubs.
+Our well-chosen hotel boasts unbeatable sea views and near the most popular Chaweng Beach, where you can experience the exhilarating nightlife in theme bars and electronic music clubs.
 Let the rhythm of the night wash your worries away at hot spots like Seen Beach Club, ARK Bar, and Reggae Pub.

 Meals: Breakfast